 - takes place in preparation for a Ministry request for designation (IEP is created after the designation, but Student Support Plan can be in place);

 - involves the parent, student (if appropriate), classroom teachers, learning support teacher, principal (if possible), and EA (if appropriate).
-Depending on individual circumstances, it may involve other professionals e.g. Speech and Language Pathologists (SLPs), Occupational Therapist (OT), Behaviour Consultant or other outside agency therapist;
+Depending on individual circumstances, it may involve other professionals e.g. Speech and Language Pathologists (SLPs), Occupational Therapists (OT), Behaviour Consultant or other outside agency therapists;

 - provides an opportunity for collaborative planning; and,

 - needs a clear agenda and timeline for completion.

 - has required components e.g. specific date, evidence of parental involvement;